What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 Aluminum makes it much harder because you must set many settings on the machine, such as AC balance, AC frequency, pulsing, pre- and post- gas flow, etc.

-Another difficulty is that aluminum needs a fast traveling speed, you must be able to feed the wire pretty fast to keep up.
+Another difficulty is that aluminum needs a fast traveling speed.
+You must be able to feed the wire pretty fast to keep up.

 Stick welding is hard and messy, but it’s suitable for repairs

 Stick welding is a hard process to learn, but not as much as TIG.
-The issue here is the aluminum welding rods that make welding very hard.
+The issue here is the aluminum rods that make welding very hard.
 Even welders with decades of experience have trouble making good-looking beads with these rods.

 - The rods tend to stick to the workpiece far easier than 7018 rods or even stainless steel rods.
 They are also hard to restart.